 Wildlife populations are constantly changing.
 However, populations are under increasing pressure due to a number of factors, including climate change, habitat loss and modification, habitat fragmentation, and introduction of invasive species.
 These changes can contribute to the emergence of infectious diseases in wildlife populations.

 Wildlife species are subject to diseases resulting from exposure to bacteria, viruses, parasites, toxins, and other biological and physical agents.
 Wildlife species can also be natural hosts for diseases that affect humans, some of which are transmitted directly while others are transmitted via vectors like insects.
 Climate also plays a role in disease dynamics in multiple ways, including altering the abundance and distribution of insect vectors and increasing the spread of pathogens in aquatic systems due to altered water temperature, quantity, or flow.
+The distribution and occurrence of ticks and culicoides midges, two important vectors of wildlife disease, and subsequent impacts to wildlife mortalities have been documented (Hudson et al. 2023, Marques et al. 2020).
 Species forced to live outside of their preferred temperature range may be more susceptible to disease, parasites, and pathogens.

 To combat these emerging threats, AZGFD manages for the health of fish and wildlife by monitoring susceptible populations and responding to and investigating significant disease and mortality events.
 Engaging and educating the public to prevent further spread or introduction of wildlife diseases is also critical in our efforts to stem the tide of wildlife diseases.
 The public can report their observations of recently dead wildlife to AZGFD by calling the Wildlife Disease Hotline at (623) 236-7201.